 PAWtraits Pets and their People Books - I, 2 and 3 - 2014-2018

-In 2014 in the search of new inspiration we commenced a Book project “Best Friends, Pets and their People”, the success of this led onto creating a whole separate genre to the business and PAWtraits of pets and their people was born.
+In 2014 in the search of new inspiration, we commenced a Book project “Best Friends, Pets and their People”, the success of this led to creating a whole separate genre to the business and PAWtraits of pets and their people was born.

 To see more, the link below will take you to our PAWtraits website.